Research at Hope Cape Town

 HOPE Cape Town has realised the real benefits of partnering with academic institutions and experts in the field.
 We collaborate with Stellenbosch University on a number of levels, including doing research projects that aim to answer practical questions concerning the care of HIV positive children and their families.

 The HOPE doctors have been involved in a wide variety of research projects over the years.
 We have recently completed two research projects, both in collaboration with academic staff from Stellenbosch University.
 The first project looked at the reasons why HIV positive children fail treatment at the Delft Community Health Centre.
-The project included file review, as well as interviews with staff, caregivers and children.
-A poster of this research was presented at the SA HIV Clinician’s Society conference in 2014, and a journal article has been submitted to the African Journal of AIDS Research and is awaiting peer review.
+The project included a file review, and Qualitative interviews with staff, caregivers and children.
+A poster of this research was presented at the SA HIV Clinician’s Society conference in 2014, and a journal article has been published by the African Journal of AIDS Research.
 The other project assimilated all of our resistance testing data (collected between 2011 and 2015) and analysed it to record the different resistance mutations and their frequency of occurrence.
 This project was done in partnership with the Virology Department in the Faculty of Medicine and Health Sciences.
 The results were presented at the Stellenbosch University Academic Day in 2014.